 Further information about rendering glass surfaces can be found here.

-- Select the window glass and assign an Ai Standard to it.
-Lower the Diffuse Weight to 0 and increase the Specular Weight to 1.
-Assign a stained glass color map to the Refraction Color and make sure that Transparency is set to a high value like 0.9.
+- Select the window glass and assign a Standard Surace to it.
+Lower the Base Weight to 0 and increase the Specular Weight to 1.
+Assign a stained glass color map to the Transmission Color and make sure that Transmission Weight is set to a high value like 0.9.

 - Create another Spot Light and position it outside the stained glass windows.
-Any new lights that are created in the scene will automatically have 'Affect Volumetrics' enabled in the Arnold section of the light.
 As long as the Intensity and Exposure of the light is high enough, you should notice a volumetric fog effect.
 If the fog looks too noisy, try increasing the number of Samples in the Spot Light.
-In this situation four samples looked best.
+In this situation, 4 samples looked best.
 Notice the color of the fog is affected by the refracted color through the glass.

 - Now let us work on the interior lighting.
 Next to the stained glass windows are two lamps.
-Select the glass and add an Ai Standard to it.
-Remember to make sure Opaque is disabled in the Arnold section of the glass mesh.
+Select the glass and add a Standard Surface to it.
+Remember to make sure that Opaque is disabled in the Arnold section of the glass mesh.
 This time we will make the glass refractive.
-Under Refraction in the Ai Standard material, change the Index of Refraction to that of glass - 1.5.
-Remember to decrease the Diffuse Weight, set the Transparency to 1.0 and increase the Specular Weight to see reflections in the glass.
+Under Transmission in the Standard material, change the Index of Refraction to that of glass - 1.5.
+Remember to decrease the Base Weight and set the Transparency to 1.0.

-- Assign an Ai Standard material to the light bulb.
-Decrease the Diffuse Weight to 0 and increase the Emission Weight to 1.0.
+- Assign a Standard Surface shader to the light bulb.
+Decrease the Base Weight to 0 and increase the Emission Weight to 1.0.
 Change the Emission Color to a light, warm yellow.
 Increasing the Emission will give the impression that the geometry is emitting light.
-We do not want this as we want to create a light in its place in order to give us more control.
-Make sure you disable Visible in Diffuse and Visible in Glossy in the Arnold section of the light bulb geometry.
+We do not want this as we want to create a light in its place to give us more control.
+Make sure to disable Diffuse Reflection and Specular Reflection in the Arnold section of the light bulb geometry.
 This is because we will be using a point light to add lighting to the scene.

 - Create a point light and place it inside the glass of the lamp.
-You can place the light inside the bulb, but remember to turn off Cast Shadows for the bulb geometry, otherwise the light will not be able to escape.
+You can place the light inside the bulb, but remember to turn off Cast Shadows for the bulb geometry.
+Otherwise, the light will not be able to escape.
 Change the point light's Color to a light warm yellow hue.
-We do not want to see any volumetric fog for this, so make sure to disable Affect Volumetrics for the point light.
+We do not want to see any volumetric fog for this, so make sure to lower Volume visibility to 0 for the point light.
 Increase the Exposure to see the effect of the light in the scene.
 The shadows are looking a bit too crisp and hard.
 We need to soften the look of the shadows.

 - Replace the Ai AreaLight with a cylinder mesh and scale it into a similar shape.
-Assign an Ai Standard material and increase the Emission to 1.0.
+Assign a Standard Surface shader and increase the Emission to 1.
 Click on the Emission Color and choose a light warm yellow Hue.
 Below Hue in the Color chooser is Value.
 If your light emission is not bright enough for the scene, try increasing the Value above 1.0.
-In this case a value of 4.0 was used.
+In this case, a value of 4.0 was used.
 This technique, however, is prone to noise.
 Increasing the Diffuse Samples in the Arnold Render Settings should give a cleaner result.
 Be careful not to raise this value too high, otherwise your render times will go up.
 A value of 4.0 was used for the above render.
-You could also create a combination of both lighting and objects using Emission like we did with the lamp earlier.
+You could also create a combination of both lighting and objects using Emission as we did with the lamp earlier.
 However, if you are going to do this, remember to turn off cast shadows on the cylinder geometry.

 Below you can see the difference between rendering with a perspective lens versus a fisheye lens:

 Now let's look at some ways to improve the quality of renderings.
 You may notice that we are getting some noise in the reflections of our floor material.
 This is caused by the bright values from the two lamps in the background.
-We could increase the Glossy Samples in the render settings, however, this would affect the whole scene and would increase render times.
-Instead we can limit the brightness of the pixels in the scene.
-This will reduce the bright reflections in the floor, thereby reducing the reflected noise in the floor.
+We could increase the Specular Samples in the render settings.
+However, this would affect the whole scene and would increase render times.
+Instead, we can limit the brightness of the pixels in the scene.
+This will reduce the bright reflections in the floor, thereby reducing the reflected noise on the floor.